 If you are in this situation: This is what you can do: To find out whether we will cover the medical care you want.
 You can ask us to make a coverage decision for you.
-Go to the next section of this chapter, Section 5.2. or pay for a medical service in the way that You can make an appeal .
+Go to the next section of this chapter, Section 5.2.
+If we already told you that we will not cover or pay for a medical service in the way that You can make an appeal .
 (This means you are asking us to reconsider.) you want it to be covered or paid for.
 Skip ahead to Section 5.3 of this chapter.
-If you want to ask us to pay you back for medical care you have already received You can send us the bill. and paid for.
+If you want to ask us to pay you back for medical care you have already received and paid for.
+You can send us the bill.
 Skip ahead to Section 5.5 of this chapter.